recommenders-team/recommenders/README.md

 # Clone this repo within vscode or using command:
 git clone https://github.com/microsoft/recommenders.git

-# Within vscode:
+# Within VS Code:
 #   1. Open a notebook, e.g., examples/00_quick_start/sar_movielens.ipynb;
 #   2. Select Jupyter kernel <kernel_name>;
 #   3. Run the notebook.
 ```

-For more information about setup including extras, as well as configurations for GPU, Spark and Docker container, see the [setup guide](SETUP.md).
+For more information about setup on different platforms (e.g., Windows and macOS) and configurations (GPU, Spark and Docker container), see the [setup guide](SETUP.md).

 In addition to the core package, several extras are also provided, including:
 + `[examples]`: Needed for running examples.